How do I apply to the PhD in IS-Telecom Focus Program?

 Education: Exceptional undergraduate work or attainment in graduate (Master's) work of a minimum quality point average of 3.3 (on a scale with A having a value of 4 points per credit).
 An international student’s quality point average will be calculated on the basis of equivalency from universities that use a different scale.

-Test Scores: Submission of scores from a predictor test such as the Graduate Record Examination (GRE) or equivalent examination.
-Scores on all three sections (verbal, quantitative, and analytical) of the GRE must be submitted.
-Scores must be recent score (within five years of the date of application) on the Graduate Record Examination.
-While submission of the GRE scores are preferred, a recent and strong performance on the GMAT will be accepted in lieu of taking the GRE exam.
+Test Scores: Submission of scores from a predictor test such as the Graduate Record Examination (GRE) or equivalent examination is optional.
+If you submit scores, they will be used in the evaluation of your application.
 The University code for the GRE is 2927.
 The Program code is 0404.
 Applicants, please note that you can not add the numerical code 0404 by itself.
 Please type “Information Sciences” in the required field and the system will auto populate your choices, one of which is Information Sciences/Studies 0404.

 References: At least three references from persons in the professional and academic communities.